MicrosoftDocs/defender-docs/articles/defender-for-cloud/how-to-test-attack-path-and-security-explorer-with-vulnerable-container-image.md

         docker pull alpine
         ```

-    1. Tag the image with a vulnerable label and push it to your ACR.
+    1. Tag the image with the below label and push it to your ACR.
 Replace `<MYACR>` with your Azure Container Registry name:

         ```azurecli
         docker tag alpine <MYACR>.azurecr.io/mdc-mock-0001